gitlabhq/gitlabhq/doc/install/aws/index.md

 ### Review and launch

 Now is a good time to review all the previous settings.
-When ready, click **Create launch configuration** and select the SSH key pair you have created previously.
+When ready, click **Create launch configuration** and select the SSH key pair with which you will connect to the instance.

 ### Create Auto Scaling Group